ChhengHab17/Graph_te_chhenghab/README.md

 4. Repeat the process until the queue is empty.
 ### Result
 0 -> 1 -> 2 -> 3 -> 4 -> 5 -> 6
+## Traversal in DFS
+The DFS traversal order can vary depending on the adjacency list order (which determines the neighbor visit order).
+In this case, we observe different DFS orders based on whether we visit 3 or 4 first, and similarly for 5.
+## Traversal in BFS
+The BFS traversal order remains consistent as it explores level by level.
+However, BFS results may differ if we have different starting points or graph structures.